J4CKMEISTER/THM-Writeups/chocolate factory/readme.md

 ## Hands on 1

-First , we slap the ip into our browser to check if port 80(common web server) is up and yes it is !
+First , we slap the ip into our browser to check if port 80(common web server port) is up and yes it is !
 <p align="center">
 <image src="https://user-images.githubusercontent.com/78603128/119142345-fa1d5400-ba78-11eb-97a9-5e0b27c4618e.png"/>
 </p>